January 13, 2016

-The UF Health Proton Therapy Institute is expanding its facility to increase the number of cancer patients and the types of cancer it is able to treat.
+JACKSONVILLE, Fla.
+(January 13, 2016) — The UF Health Proton Therapy Institute today announced an expansion that will increase the number of cancer patients and the types of cancer it is able to treat.
 The estimated $39 million project will include system upgrades that will improve treatment efficiency and technology.

 The first phase of the project is underway and includes upgrades to the original system, which will be completed by June 2016.
 Funded in part by a $5.8 million budget allocation by the Florida Legislature, the first phase includes adding rolling floors under the treatment tables in two of the gantries, a new imaging system and a new treatment planning system.
 These updates will enhance efficiency, patient and staff safety, and treatment accuracy.